gsarjeant/gsarjeant.github.io/_drafts/taking_out_the_trash.markdown

 I threw my trash out and looked at the pile at the steps.
 It was as though the entire complex decided to leave their garbage out in the open.
 I couldn't pull my eyes from the pile.
 It looked like indifference.
 It smelled of resignation.
 I decided I couldn't leave it there, so I walked over and started picking up the bags and throwing them in the compactor.

 After about 5 minutes, the trash was gone.
 The next person to walk by wouldn't know that it had been there.
 I went down the newly-revealed stairs to make my way back home, but stopped to look back at the compactor.
-It looked much better without the trash there, and I felt much better seeing the area clean..
+It looked much better without the trash there, and I felt much better seeing the area clean.

+I turned onto my street and saw Tesla in his driveway, still on the phone.
+This time I decided to take the short way home.

+# describe the loop
+# more metaphorical about the trash pile
+# Start more directly
+# Flesh out details, but not so much as to distract.